SAP-samples/digital-manufacturing-extension-samples/docs/Exercise2.1.md

 1. Open "POD Designer" App and select your own POD (e.g. DMC_BOOTCAMP_POD).

-2. Select the "Evaluate" button, and click "Configuration" button to show the configuration panel.
+2. Select the "Validate" button, and click "Configuration" button to show the configuration panel.
 	![](assets/Exercise3.1_ConfigureEvaulateButton.png)

 3. Click "Assign Actions" button and click "Add" Button to add the action.